civilcfd/civilcfd.github.io/README.md

 * Graphical interface for rapid case development and simple visualization of results
 * Direct integration with [Paraview](https://www.paraview.org) for complex visualization

-Civil-CFD is written by [Michael Celli](http://linkedin.com/in/michael-c-98809420) and is licensed under the GNU General Public License Version 3.0
+Civil-CFD is written by [Michael Celli](http://linkedin.com/in/michael-c-98809420) and is Free Software licensed under the GNU General Public License Version 3.0

 ## Installation